radish-bdd/radish/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 A clear and concise description of steps to reproduce the behavior you are experiencing.
-This might also include a minial Feature File and Step Implementations.
+This might also include a minimal Feature File and Step Implementations.

 **Expected behavior**
 A clear and concise description of what you expected to happen.